Housing, Employment, Family & Disability Clinic (HEFD)

 Students in the Civil Litigation Program's HEFD Clinic work for credit under the supervision of four full-time BU clinical faculty in the offices of Greater Boston Legal Services in downtown Boston.
 Students represent tenants in eviction defenses in housing court, claimants in unemployment compensation appeals, parties in divorces in probate court, and claimants in Social Security disability hearings before administrative law judges.

-The HEFD Clinic is taught by Professors Robert Burdick, Connie Browne, Mary Connaughton and Mark Bamford.
+The HEFD Clinic is taught by Professors Robert Burdick, Connie Browne, Mary Connaughton and Naomi Mann.

 Fieldwork and Coursework: 12 Credits